neurobloomai/pact/docs/neurobloom_strategic_framework.md

 **Why this isn't failure:**
 - Elder care is highest dharma in many traditions
 - Direct-impact philanthropy is sacred work
-- Skills (systems thinking, AI knowledge) valuable in India
+- Skills (systems thinking, AI knowledge) valuable in any place
 - Slower pace often produces deeper insights

 **This is strategic optionality, not consolation prize.**